National Chair: Iris Levine ( )

 Dr. Levine is the choir director at Stephen S. Wise Temple, where her choral arrangements are often performed.
 She is also the National Chair of the ACDA Repertoire and Standards Committee for Women’s Choirs.
 Dr. Levine authored the chapter on “Working with the Women’s Community Choir” in the 2012 GIA publication: Conducting Women’s Choirs: Strategies for Success.
-Dr. Levine is highly sought as guest clinician and adjudicator for choral festivals throughout the country.
+Dr. Levine is the editor for the Iris S. Levine Treble Choral Series with Pavane Publishing and is highly sought as guest clinician and adjudicator for choral festivals throughout the country.

 Central Division Chair: Lisa Fredenburgh (email@example.com)